home-assistant/companion.home-assistant/docs/integrations/android-power-menu.md

 *  `vacuum` Start/Dock or On/Off depending on vacuum type

 :::info
-The Android power menu controls were moved in Android 12 Beta.
-If your phone is running Android 12 or newer, the controls can now be accessed from the quick settings by [pulling down on the status bar.](https://9to5google.com/2021/06/09/android-12-beta-2-quick-settings-google-pay-home-controls-power/)
+The Android power menu controls were moved in Android 12.
+If your phone is running Android 12 or newer, the controls can now be accessed from the quick settings by pulling down on the status bar.
 :::